 1. Interior design dates back to the ancient Egyptians.

 People always think of pyramids, ancient civilizations, and when they think of Ancient Egypt.
 The Egyptians also took pride in the design and decor of their interiors.
 They had skilled artisans who would produce furniture made of high-quality materials such as wood, gold, and stone.
 In Ancient Egypt, the design of their homes would serve as a sign of status.
 Also, the workmanship you can see in preserved examples of the tombs shows how much pride they took in making interiors beautiful with intricate paintings and carvings on walls.

-2) Elise de Wolfe was the first interior designer who was paid for her services, defining a career in 1913
+2. Elsie de Wolfe, the first interior designer paid for her services.

-Elise de Wolf was an American Actress born in New York City, she became known for decorating her home.
-In 1905 with the help of a long-time Architect friend, she earned her first commission for a project.
+This was a defining moment in American History in 1913.
+Backing up, Elise de Wolf was an American Actress born in New York City.
+She became known for decorating her home.
+In 1905, with the help of a long-time architect friend, she earned her first commission for a project.
 This was the first time anyone had been paid to provide Interior Design services!
 When the project was finished, it was a huge departure from the normal heavy and dark Victorian style and was a huge success.
-From that point on she became extremely influential in her field.
+From that point on, she became extremely influential in her field.

-Most of our lives are spent indoors, therefore the interiors we spend our time in play a major role in our behavior.
+We spent most of our lives indoors, therefore the interiors we spend our time in play a major role in our behavior.
 The psychology behind interior design is known as environmental psychology.
-Environmental Psychology studies the relationship between humans and the external world, and how natural and human-built surroundings impact how people feel, think and behave.
-There have been numerous studies done on access to daylight, color perception, acoustics, furniture layouts, workplace productivity, sick building syndrome, retail behavior, well-being, etc all driven by interiors.
+Environmental Psychology studies the relationship between humans and the external world, and how natural and human-built surroundings impact how people feel, think, and behave.
+There have been many studies done on access to daylight, color perception, acoustics, furniture layouts, workplace productivity, sick building syndrome, retail behavior, well-being, etc all driven by interiors.